NinjaBearStudioTech/Documentation/Writerside/topics/combat/guides/cbt_guide_knockdown.md

     <step>Grant this ability to the combatant.</step>
 </procedure>

-The Knock Down Ability is activated by the `Combat.Event.KnockedDown` Gameplay Event.

 ### Configure the Recovery Ability

 <procedure title="Configure the Knock Down Recovery Ability" collapsible="true" default-state="collapsed">